John Gilling: Biography

-Gilling left a job in England with an oil company at the age of 17 and spent a period in Hollywood, working in the film industry some of the time, before returning to England in 1933.
+Born and raised in London, Gilling left a job in England with an oil company at the age of 17 and spent a period in Hollywood, working in the film industry some of the time, before returning to England in 1933.
 He entered the British film industry immediately as an editor and assistant director, starting with Father O'Flynn.
 He served in the Royal Navy in the Second World War.

 After the war, Gilling wrote the script for Black Memory (1947), and made his directing debut with Escape from Broadmoor (1948).
 Gilling also produced and directed Old Mother Riley Meets the Vampire (a.k.a.
 Vampire Over London / My Son the Vampire) in 1952.
 Gilling continued through the 1950s making second features such as The Voice of Merrill for Monty Berman's Tempean Films and entered television directing in several British series that received international distribution such as Douglas Fairbanks, Jr., Presents and Gideon's Way, as well as Monty Berman's The Saint, The Champions, and Department S. Of his films for Tempean, the film historians Steve Chibnall and Brian McFarlane wrote: "Gilling shows in all of them a capacity for establishing the premises of his plots economically and evocatively, for developing them with clarity and speed, for giving competent players a chance to invest their characters with a feeling and detail that go beyond stereotype, and for making deft use of limited locations and settings".

 Starting in 1956, Gilling directed and wrote several films for Albert R. Broccoli and Irving Allen's Warwick Films beginning with Odongo.
 Perhaps his very best film as a director is The Flesh and the Fiends (1959), the story of Dr. Robert Knox and the West Port murders, which starred Peter Cushing and Donald Pleasence.
 For his own production company, John Gilling Enterprises, he made Fury at Smugglers' Bay in 1961.

 Gilling began directing for Hammer Films in 1961, with The Shadow of the Cat, following years of writing screenplays for the studio starting with The Man in Black (1948).
 He achieved his greatest attention with several of their horror films such as The Plague of the Zombies and The Reptile, as well as making the non-horror Hammer films The Pirates of Blood River (1962) and The Scarlet Blade (1963).
 Gilling also directed the crime thriller The Challenge starring Anthony Quayle and Jayne Mansfield, the science fiction film The Night Caller (1965) starring John Saxon and Maurice Denham, and the second Charles Vine spy movie Where the Bullets Fly (1966).

 Following a final round of work in British television Gilling relocated to Spain, where he came out of retirement in 1975 to make Cross of the Devil, his final film.
+He died in Madrid in 1984.